WikipediaLibrary/TWLight/docs/developer.md

 The intended audience for this document is future developers of TWLight.
 Hi!

-## Upgrading to Django 1.8

-TWLight is in Django 1.7.
-There are several places in the codebase where new 1.8 features would have allowed for simpler coding.
-They are indicated in comments.
-If/when the codebase is updated to 1.8+, please grep for those comments and improve the system accordingly.

-`django.contrib.comments` is removed in 1.8 and becomes a standalone app.
-It will need to be separately installed and added to `requirements/base.txt` as part of upgrading.
-It should present the same API, though, so other code updates may not be required.

 ## Changing the data collected on application forms

 Application forms are constructed at runtime, based on the requirements of the Partners that an Editor has selected.
 They are designed to have the minimum number of fields needed to collect that data.
 This means that TWLight needs to have a lot of information that it can use to construct those forms, and that information has to be consistent with itself.